 Here's a sample of our volunteer opportunities:VIEW AS

-CASA for Kids, Inc. screens, trains, and supervises volunteers who advocate for the best interests of abused and neglected children in juvenile-dependency court system.
+CASA for Children of Columbia, Multnomah, and Washington Counties. screens, trains, and supervises volunteers who advocate for the best interests of abused and neglected children in juvenile-dependency court system.
 Its goal is to ensure that each and every child is permitted to grow up in a safe and permanent home.

 In 2006, the US Department of Justice Office of the Inspector General (OIG) conducted an audit of the National CASA Association, as required by Congress.
 Following are highlights of the findings.

 - Children with a CASA volunteer are substantially less likely to spend time in long-term foster care, defined as more than 3 years in care: 13.3% for CASA cases versus 27.0% of all children in foster care.

 - When a CASA volunteer was involved, both children and their parents were ordered by the courts to receive more services.
 The audit concluded that this was an indication that 'CASA is effective in identifying the needs of children and parents.'

 - Cases involving a CASA volunteer are more likely to be permanently closed than cases where a CASA volunteer is not involved.
 The statistics vary from only 1.4% of children with a CASA volunteer reentering the CWS (CASA Data Request) to 9% of CASA children reentering the CWS (Youngclarke Review).
 This is in contrast to 16% for children not served by a volunteer.